xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- enh (gil).
-PolyLine enhancement.
+   -- enh (gil)    PolyLine enhancement.
 Add ability to define which segment owns the pixel at each endpoint.
+   -- bug (gil).
+PolyLine: Fix #Lights/Node not working when > 1.
+Still fails when Icicle drops are used.
+Working on it.
 2022.20 October 17, 2022
    -- enh (scott)  Add Experience Lights upload support -- enh (scott)  Add VU Meter Timing Event chase to/from middle